four levels of PCI compliance

 • Penetration tests will review possible security openings and other threats in the business.

 • An internal scan of current operating systems and practices is also necessary.
-The work can include reviewing all hardware and software used in reviewing customer data and keeping it protected from outside parties.
+This work can include reviewing all hardware and software used to review customer data and protect it from outside parties.

 • An Attestation of Compliance is necessary for all Level 1 businesses.